vasspilka/vasspilka.github.io/_posts/2015-04-20-the-art-of-timing-and-delay.markdown

 Yes, delay, will give you a better understanding and some experience but nothings gives experience as the pure act of doing.
 But be ware you have to analyze the risks, is the experience gained worth more to you than the potential loss of failure?

-Experience is worth a lot to me!
+For me experience is worth a lot!
 So I will take chances in order to get a better understanding of Kairos, of when the time is right.
 I will make mistakes.
 I will fail, sometimes badly and I will suffer for it.
 But the experience gained will be invaluable.